282 Creek Lane Roundabout

 - A single lane roundabout will be built at the intersection of Creek Lane & Highway 282 to replace the existing two-way stop intersection.

-- Creek Lane between Highway 282 and Highway 169 will be reconstructed.
-This pavement was also already in need of replacement and will be reconfigured to align with both the new roundabout at Highway 282 and made compatible the future interchange planned along 169.
-Creek Lane will therefore be widened to three lanes, with the center being a continuous left turn lane for improved access to businesses now and continuing in the future.
+- Creek Lane between El Dorado Drive Triangle Lane will be reconstructed and will be reconfigured to align with both the new roundabout at Highway 282 and made compatible with the future interchange planned along 169.
+Creek Lane will be widened to three lanes, with the center being a continuous left turn lane for improved access to businesses now and continuing in the future.

 MnDOT Roundabout Brochure: https://www.dot.state.mn.us/roundabouts/pdfs/roundaboutbrochure2017.pdf